11 Uhr 20

 11 Uhr 20 is a West German crime television miniseries in three episodes, each having a length of about 60 minutes.
 It was written by Herbert Reinecker, directed by Wolfgang Becker and produced by Helmut Ringelmann.
 The episodes were shown in colour on the ZDF channel in January 1970.

 Plot

 A married couple, the Wassems, are having a vacation in Turkey.
 One day they find a dead man in their car.
 Soon after this Mrs. Wassem dies in a car crash.
 The widowed Thomas Wassem, suspected of murder by the police, sets out to investigate the case on his own.
-The quest takes him to Tunisia, to find the real culprit.
+His quest to find the real culprit takes him as far afield as Tunisia.